Phased DMD: Few-step Distribution Matching Distillation via Score Matching within Subintervals: Experiments and Results

-To evaluate generative diversity, we constructed a text-to-image test set comprising 21 prompts.
-Each prompt provides a short description of the image content without detailed specifications.
-For each prompt, we generated 8 images using seeds from 0 to 7.
-For the base model, images are sampled using 40 steps with a CFG scale of 4.
-All distilled models are sampled using 4 steps and a CFG scale of 1.
-As shown in Fig.~\ref{subfig:diversity_DMD}, images generated by the 4-step DMD model exhibit a loss of fine details.
-While the 4-step DMD model with SGTS improves image quality, this comes at the cost of reduced diversity.
-Fig.~\ref{subfig:diversity_DMD_wi_SGTS} reveals that the generated images often adopt a similar close-up view and demonstrate limited variation in composition across different random seeds.
-In contrast, Phased DMD better preserves diversity, producing images with a wider range of natural compositions, as illustrated in Fig.~\ref{subfig:diversity_phased_DMD}.
+We apply \ourmodel to distill three base models for text-to-image generation.
+To evaluate generative diversity, we constructed a test set of 21 prompts, each providing a short image description without detailed specifications.
+For each prompt, we generated 8 images using random seeds from 0 to 7.
+The base model was sampled with 40 steps and a guidance scale of 4, while all distilled models used 4 steps and a guidance scale of 1.
+As shown in Fig.~\ref{subfig:diversity_DMD}, images generated by the vanilla 4-step DMD model exhibit a loss of fine details.
+Although the 4-step DMD2 model improves image quality, it does so at the cost of reduced diversity.
+Fig.~\ref{subfig:diversity_DMD_wi_SGTS} reveals that the generated images often converge to a similar close-up view with limited compositional variation across seeds.
+In contrast, \ourmodel better preserves diversity, producing images with a wider range of natural compositions and lighting conditions, as illustrated in Fig.~\ref{subfig:diversity_phased_DMD}.

 Generative diversity is evaluated using two complementary metrics: (1) the mean pairwise cosine similarity of DINOv3 features \citep{simeoni2025dinov3}, where lower values indicate higher diversity, and (2) the mean pairwise LPIPS distance \citep{zhang2018LPIPS}, where higher values denote greater diversity.
 Both metrics are computed across images generated from the same prompt using different seeds.
 The quantitative results are presented in Tab.~\ref{tab:diversity_quant}.
-As expected, the base models achieve the highest diversity.
-Notably, DMD with SGTS yields slightly lower diversity than vanilla DMD.
-Our Phased DMD outperforms both distillation baselines, demonstrating its superior capability for preserving the generative diversity of the original model.
+As expected, the base models achieve the highest diversity. \ourmodel outperforms both vanilla DMD and DMD2, demonstrating its superior capability for preserving the generative diversity of the original model.
 The diversity improvement on Qwen-Image is marginal.
 We argue this stems from the base model's own limited output diversity.